Beauty Lessons No. 6

 Let me use myself as an example.
 I wear little to no foundation in my daily life but under my eyes the skin is lighter and has a slight blue cast with a few brownish areas which can make me look tired even after a full 8 hours of sleep.
 I use a slightly golden concealer under my eyes to “connect” the skin on my face to the skin under my eyes.
 Anything too peachy looks too pale as I have ruddy undertones, so I need colors that have more yellow/gold than peach.
 Complicated, for sure.
 It involves some trial and error until you find your holy grail product, but when you do, you’ll be thrilled with the results.

-I hesitate to recommend particular products because I find the right formula to be pretty specific for each persons needs but I will recommend few that I think are worth researching.
+I hesitate to recommend particular products because I find the right formula to be pretty specific for each persons needs but I will recommend a few that I think are worth researching.

 Concealer is one of those products that you’ll have some trial and error with.
 And what works for you in your 20’s & 30’s will be different than what you need in your 50’s & 60’s so be prepared to experiment until you find what’s just right for you.
 But it’s a job that worth doing the research for as the results truly make a difference.